-For FY 2023, the FCC will award TCOP funds based on three factors:
+The FCC will award TCOP funds based on four factors:

-- Eligibility - Merit-based review of application submissions; and - Risk assessment to confirm the financial stability and overall operational capability of the applicant.
+- Eligibility - Merit-based review of application submissions; - Risk assessment to confirm the financial stability and overall operational capacity of the applicant; and - Maximum reach, effectiveness, and impact of the grant proposal.

-B. Recommended Funding Floor and Ceiling:
+B. Funding Ceiling:

-The minimum (floor) amount an applicant may apply for is: \$50,000 The maximum (ceiling) amount an applicant may apply for is: \$1,000,000
+The maximum (ceiling) amount TCOP applicants may apply for is: \$400,000